Qualified as a solicitor in Ireland

 University College Dublin and DePaul University Law School, US (BCL International)

 Christian Donagh "is very thorough, proactive and always available to discuss and provide many alternatives".

 Chambers Global & Europe

-Christian Donagh is a partner in the Structured Finance and Derivatives Group at Matheson and is head of the firm's derivatives practice.
-Christian's practice focuses on advising investment banks and asset managers doing business in and from Ireland in relation to securitisations, fund-linked structured products, repackagings, securities lending and repos.
-Christian regularly advises Irish corporates and their counterparties in relation to ISDA master agreements and collateral arrangements relating to over-the-counter derivatives transactions such as interest rate swaps and collars and credit default swaps.
-Frequently, the firm is asked to provide legal opinions on issues relating to the enforceability of close-out netting provisions and collateral arrangements documented using industry standard or bespoke derivatives, repo and prime brokerage documentation.
-Christian is a regular speaker at international conferences on issues related to derivatives and structured finance.
+Christian Donagh is a partner in the Finance and Capital Markets Department at Matheson and is head of the firm's Derivatives, Netting and Collateral Group.
+Christian's practice focuses on advising asset managers and investment banks doing business in and from Ireland in relation to securitisations, CLOs, fund-linked structured products, repackagings, securities lending and repos.
+Christian regularly advises Irish corporates and their counterparties in relation to ISDA master agreements and collateral arrangements relating to over-the-counter derivatives transactions such as interest rate and currency linked swaps, caps and collars and on compliance with EMIR.
+Frequently, the firm provides legal opinions on issues relating to the enforceability of close-out netting provisions and collateral arrangements documented using industry standard or bespoke derivatives, repo and prime brokerage documentation.

-Christian is the current chairperson of the Irish Debt Securities Association (IDSA).
-The IDSA is an industry organisation promoting and developing Ireland as a location for activities to support the global structured finance, debt securities and specialist securities industries with over 30 corporate members.
-Christian is also a member of the Rules Committee of the Irish Stock Exchange and a member of the Technical Committee of the Irish Association of Corporate Treasurers.
+Christian co-chairs the Legal Committee of the Irish Debt Securities Association (IDSA) and is a former chairperson of IDSA.
+The IDSA is an industry organisation promoting and developing Ireland as a location for activities to support the global securitisation, structured finance, debt securities and specialist securities industries with over 35 corporate members.
+Christian is also a member of the Rules Committee of Euronext, Dublin.

 Recognised for Derivatives

 Best Lawyers Ireland 2019 edition

 Christian Donagh is "very easy to work with”.

 Christian Donagh is named a Market Leader.